Basatin, Syria

-Basatin al-Assad (بساتين الأسد) is a village in northwestern Syria, administratively part of the Tartus Governorate, located north of Tartus.
+Basatin (بساتين) is a village in northwestern Syria, administratively part of the Tartus Governorate, located north of Tartus.
 Nearby localities include Baniyas to the north, Kharibeh to the southeast and al-Bayda to the south.
 It is situated just east of the Mediterranean coast.

-According to the Syria Central Bureau of Statistics, Basatin al-Assad had a population of 3,288 in the 2004 census.
-The inhabitants of Basatin al-Assad, as well as Baniyas city, al-Bayda and Marqab, are predominantly Sunni Muslims, in contrast to much of the area which is largely inhabited by members of the Alawite community.
+According to the Syria Central Bureau of Statistics, Basatin had a population of 3,288 in the 2004 census.
+The inhabitants of Basatin, as well as Baniyas city, al-Bayda and Marqab, are predominantly Sunni Muslims, in contrast to much of the area which is largely inhabited by members of the Alawite community.